 Fair Housing & Equal Opportunity Enforcement

-This office is responsible for the Agencys compliance with the Fair Housing Act and the other civil rights laws that protect against discrimination in housing.
+This office is responsible for HABC's compliance with the Fair Housing Act and the other civil rights laws that protect against discrimination in housing.
 This office had two divisions 504 Coordination and Fair Housing & Equal Opportunity.

 504 Coordination is responsible for coordinating the implementation of programs and activities pursuant to the laws that protect the civil rights of persons with disabilities and addressing issues concerning reasonable accommodation requests to address a disability made by public housing residents, participants in the Housing Choice Voucher (Section 8) Program and applicants for both programs.